DevRahimi/Rock-Paper-Scissors/README.md

 This project can be viewed through a few methods:

-* Open `index.html` in your browser to play the game.
+* Method 1: Open `index.html` in your browser to play the game.

-* If you use VS Code, run `index.html` using <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer" target="_blank">Live Server</a> to run the project in a development local server with live reloading.
+* Method 2: If you use VS Code, run `index.html` using <a href="https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer" target="_blank">Live Server</a> to run the project in a development local server with live reloading.

-* This project is hosted on GitHub Pages.
+* Method 3: This project is hosted on GitHub Pages.
 You can view it <a href="https://devrahimi.github.io/rock-paper-scissors/" target="_blank">here</a> as well.

 ##  :fire: Contribution

 Your contributions are always welcome and appreciated.
-Following are the things you can do to contribute to this project:
+Here is how you can contribute to this project:

 ###  Report a bug
 If you think you have encountered a bug, and I should know about it, feel free to report it <a href="https://github.com/DevRahimi/rock-paper-scissors/issues" target="_blank">here</a> and I will take care of it.